Mike Barnett (ice hockey): Marketing, Representation and Contracts

 During the NHL's 1994 lockout, Gretzky decided to put a team together and barnstorm Europe (Ninety Nine All Stars Tour), much like Babe Ruth had done decades before.
 Barnett was in charge of the eight game schedule and all of the tours logistics.
 With the support of IMG's Scandinavian office, the tour was an overwhelming success, selling out Europe's biggest arenas before Gretzky and Friends had even departed America.
 As General Manager of the Ninety Nine All Stars, Barnett arranged for youth hockey clinics in each European city, utilizing the NHL stars.
 Giving back to the community was forever a hallmark of the Gretzky-Barnett relationship, whether it be North America or beyond.
 With nine NHL Hall-Of-Famers in the lineup (Gretzky, Messier, Hull, Yzerman, Federov, Coffey, Fuhr, Blake, MacInnis), Barnett arranged for the live television rights to be sold to Canada's CBC Network.

-Barnett's creativity was not limited to the hockey world.
-In 1990, Barnett took his concept for an animated television series to DIC entertainment in Los Angeles.
+Barnett's ideas were not limited to the hockey world; In 1990, Barnett took his concept for an animated television series to DIC entertainment in Los Angeles.
 Not long after, the Saturday morning series ProStars, featuring Michael Jordan, Wayne Gretzky and Bo Jackson, began airing on NBC.